 Similarly, many have also never heard of another onerously-named organization with a pert acronym — Better Environmentally Sound Transportation, or B.E.S.T., which came into being in 1991.

-Cheeying, who moved back to Vancouver from Ontario in 1995 with a Master's in education in hand and a passion for teaching, worked for both organizations.
-And it's due in part to her contributions with and influence at B.E.S.T. from 1995 through 2000 that the organization was able to cultivate relationships with public and private funding bodies that resulted in a series of programs focused on changing public perception and behaviour around transportation choices and the environment.
+Cheeying, who moved back to her hometown Vancouver from Ontario in 1995 with a Master's degree in education in hand and a passion for teaching, worked for both organizations.
+And it's due in part to her contributions and influence at B.E.S.T. from 1995 through 2000 that the organization was able to cultivate relationships with public and private funding bodies that resulted in a series of programs focused on changing public perception and behaviour around transportation choices and the environment.

 Like everything in active transportation, however, it started small, and in those early days, things movd relatively quickly.